Book Now

 Vishwanath Temple

 The Vishwanath temple is located opposite the Manga Hiti.
-It is guarded by two giant elephants at the front entrance and a bull’s idol at the other side.
+It is guarded by two giant elephants at the front entrance and a bull’s idole at the other side.
 The temple dates back to 1627 and was built during the reign of King Siddhinarshing Malla.
 It is dedicated to Lord Shiva and has a lingam inside.
 The temple also suffered some wreckage during the 2015 earthquake, but the renovation is complete.

 Bhimsen Temple